-We’re always looking for ways to improve Teachable, so it’s the no-brainer solution to your online course creation needs.
-We want to build a platform that’s easy to use and has the features you need for your business.
-In the last few months, we heard one thing loud and clear: Teachable creators want to be able to upsell.
-So we got to work on a one-click upsell feature.
+We’re always looking for ways to help creators monetize their businesses, so Teachable is the no-brainer solution to your online course creation needs.
+We want to build a platform that’s easy to use and has the features you need to scale your business.
+One features creators love that improves their revenue is the upsell feature.
+Upsells help you re-engage customers and motivate them to make an additional purchase.

-Post-purchase upsells allow instructors to generate incremental revenue by offering related courses to customers at the point of purchase.
-This makes it easy for you to transform your checkout Thank You Page into an easy, single-click opportunity for students to purchase an additional course.
+Post-purchase upsells allow you to generate additional revenue by offering related courses or digital products to customers at the point of purchase.
+This makes it easy for you to transform your checkout Thank You Page into an easy opportunity for students to purchase an additional product.
 To make it even more streamlined, customers who take advantage of the upsell won’t have to re-enter their credit card information—it’ll be saved from the initial purchase.

-You can now add an upsell button to the Thank You page at the end of your checkout flow
+You can add an upsell button to the Thank You page at the end of your checkout flow.

-Your students only need to make one click to purchase your upsell, since their credit card info is saved from their recent checkout.
+Your students only need simply select to purchase your upsell, their credit card info is already saved from their recent checkout.

 You can track the performance and effectiveness of each upsell offer with reporting tools that allow you to monitor conversion rate and revenue.